 Warning!!
 This material is very addictive… EAT WITH CAUTION!

 How will they look?
 How will they taste?
 You think some mere eggs can have that effect on you?
 Sure they can.
 That’s why they are called “mayak eggs”, you get addicted to them.
 Mayak literally means “drug or narcotic” in Korean.
-Get ready to get hooked on these runny, jammy eggs…
+Get ready to get hooked on my runny, jammy eggs…

-What are Mayak eggs ?
+What are Mayak Eggs?

-These popular eggs were trending big a few years back all over Korea.
-What was all that hype about?
-It was all about the intense flavor punch you get in every single bite.
 That bite has hints of umami from rich soy sauce, a tiny hint of sweet honey, the freshness from aromatics, and a slight heat from red or green chili, and a little bit of sesame nuttiness.

 Getting that addictiveness?
 I bet you are going for that second bite before even finishing the first… 🙂